 Aside from immediacy, there’s a very practical aspect to operating out of your own domain — 100% portability.
 If you’re dependent on an ISP (earthlink, cox, verizon, rr) issued address, it’s only as good as your account status.
 Move, change providers or just decide to drop out and you’ll lose it and your audience.

-The downside is that without a little IT support setting up and definiing a domain based e-mail could turn into a frustrating exercise because of the setup involved.
+The downside is that without a little IT support, setting up and definiing a domain based e-mail could turn into a frustrating exercise because of the particular skills required.
 The good news?
 If you’re able to settle for basics, it’s an easy path to learn.